benhamilton/benhamilton.github.io/now.md

 14. Croatia (Brač, Dubrovnik, Plitvice Lakes, and Split)
 15. Bosnia (would have liked more time here)
 16. Italy (Tuscany, Rome)
+17. Fiji (Caught up with friends, I'll be back)

 I don't count countries where I didn't leave the airport, so New Zealand and Qatar haven't yet made the list (yet) but even with them, I've still visited fewer countries than one of my kids, she is the real *globetrotter*!